 Transfer a WordPress Site to FatLab for Hosting and Maintenance

 Please create a WordPress administrator account for the following people.
-It’s important that these users are assigned as Administrators and not Subscribers, Editors or any other designation:
+These users must be assigned as Administrators and not Subscribers, Editors, or any other designation:

 Hosting Account / Server Access

-If you do not have access to a general control panel then we need the following of which your current hosting provider or developer should be able to provide:
+If you do not have access to a general control panel, then we need the following, which your current hosting provider or developer should be able to provide:

 FTP or SFTP or SFTP/SSH

 This will allow us access to your website files.
 Access typically includes the following information: host, port, username, and password.

 This is typically provided via phpMyAdmin access or other browser-based interface and includes the web address, username, and password.